-The band has been invited to perform at many regional and national events including the 125th anniversary reenactments of the battles of Bull Run and Gettysburg, the 1996 International Brassfest II, the 1996 Great American Brass Band Festival, and the 2000 National Civil War Band Festival.
-The Americus Brass Band was invited to perform at the Hollywood Bowl in summer 1999, the first band to perform in that venue in over 60 years.
-John Henken of the L.A.
-Times described the performance as “blazing” and “taut” and wrote, “Its 13 members…handled their assignments with virtuoso flair...."
-Most recently, the band has recreated Buffalo Bill’s Wild West Show Cowboy band for the Single Action Shooting Society’s National Convention.
+The band has been invited to perform at many national events including the 125th anniversary reenactments of the battles of Bull Run and Gettysburg, the International Brassfest II, The 2016 International Trumpet Guild conference, the Great American Brass Band Festival, and the National Civil War Band Festival.
+The band has also performed at the Hollywood Bowl, the first band to perform in that venue for over 60 years.
+John Henken of the Los Angeles Times described the performance as “blazing” and “taut” and wrote, “Its 13 members…handled their assignments with virtuoso flair….”

-The Americus Brass Band is probably best known for its work in Hollywood where it has recorded source-music for, and/or appeared on-screen in well over a dozen major motion pictures and television shows.
-The movies include Glory, Gettysburg, Geronimo: An American Legend, and Hidalgo.
-In addition, the band has worked on the IMAX movie Alamo: The Price Of Freedom, the television shows The North and the South (ABC), Tad, Mary Todd, and The Wild West (all in syndication), Once Upon A Texas Train (CBS), Son of the Morning Star (NBC), and several episodes of Dr. Quinn, Medicine Woman (CBS).
+The Americus Brass Band is probably best known for its work in Hollywood where it has recorded sound-track music for and/or appeared on-screen in well over a dozen major motion pictures and television shows including Glory, Gettysburg, Geronimo: An American Legend, and Hidalgo.